JameZUK/daremote-proxmox/README.md

 # **WORKFLOW**

 1. **Add Hosts:** For each Proxmox host you want to scan, run the script with the \--add-host option:
-   proxmox-scanner \--add-host pve1.example.com
+   proxmox-daremote \--add-host pve1.example.com

    or, if using self-signed certificates:
-   proxmox-scanner \--add-host 192.168.1.100 \--insecure
+   proxmox-daremote \--add-host 192.168.1.100 \--insecure

    You will be prompted for the username (e.g., root@pam) and password for that host.
 The script will test the connection and save the username to the configuration file if successful.
 Repeat for all hosts.
 2. **Scan Hosts:** To perform a scan using the saved configuration, run the script without \--add-host:
-   proxmox-scanner
+   proxmox-daremote

    or specify a custom output file:
-   proxmox-scanner \-o my\_inventory.json
+   proxmox-daremote \-o my\_inventory.json

    The script will iterate through the hosts in the configuration file.
 For each host, it will attempt to authenticate.
 It will first try the password that worked for the previous host (if any).
 If that fails, it will prompt you for the password for the current host's configured user.
 Once connected, it scans the nodes for Linux guests.